csci104/site/_includes/writeups/twitter-1.md

 Note:  These feeds should be generated by `TwitEng::dumpfeeds()`.

-**Your program must meet this output format or you will lose significant points as this helps our grading scripts!**
+**Your program must meet this output format to pass our automated tests!**

 Notice that the tweets are listed in sorted order (newest to oldest) based on the timestamp.
 You should use the `User::getFeed()` function to get the tweets for each User's feed.
 This function returns a `vector<Tweet*>`.
 To sort its contents you can use the std::sort algorithm provided in the `<algorithm>` library.
 Call it like this: